Redesign of the central processing unit for the Seaology® pCO2 system.

-The proposed project includes the redesign the Seaology® pCO2 CPU circuit card assembly (CCA) maintaining the current CPU CCAs functionality and interfaces.
-Firmware will need to written for the CPU CCA for it to maintain the same function as the current system.
-Consideration for manufacturing should be taken into consideration and any designs will need to go through a design review to confirm this.
-A successful project will be the creation of a form fit and functional replacement.
+Students working on the project are redesigning the Seaology® pCO2 CPU circuit card assembly (CCA) maintaining the current CPU CCAs functionality and interfaces.
+Firmware is being written for the CPU CCA for it to maintain the same function as the current system.
+Consideration for manufacturing are also taken into consideration and any designs will go through a design review to confirm this.

 Project Sponsored by: